Nikke Kokko

-Niklas Kokko (born 14 March 2004) is a Finnish professional ice hockey goaltender for the Coachella Valley Firebirds of the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
+Niklas "Nikke" Kokko (born 14 March 2004) is a Finnish professional ice hockey player who is a goaltender for the Coachella Valley Firebirds in the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
 He was drafted in the second round, 58th overall, by the Kraken in the 2022 NHL entry draft.